QA-Automation-Starter/qa-automation/qa-testing-parent/src/site/markdown/profiles.md

 ### Environment, mutually-exclusive

-* `environment-*`: mutually-exclusive, will run with one of properties files found under `src/test/resources/environments`
+* `environment-*`: `dev` by default, mutually-exclusive, will run with one of properties files found under `src/test/resources/environments`

 If no environment is specifed, will use the `UNDEFINED` environment.